dcdpr/did-btc1/chapters/CRUD-Operations.md

 ### Create

-A **did:btc1** identifier and associated Decentralized Identifier (DID) document can either be created deterministically from a cryptographic seed, or it can be created from an arbitrary genesis intermediate DID document representation.
+The Create operation consists of two main algorithms for creating identifiers and DID documents.
+A **did:btc1** identifier and DID document can either be created deterministically from a cryptographic key or externally from an intermediate DID document.
 In both cases, DID creation can be undertaken in an offline manner, i.e., the DID controller does not need to interact with the Bitcoin network to create their DID.

-#### Deterministic Key-based Creation
+#### From Deterministic Key Pair

-For deterministic creation, the **did:btc1** identifier encodes a secp256k1 public key.
-The key is then used to deterministically generate the initial DID document.
+The From Deterministic Key Pair algorithm encodes a secp256k1 public key as a **did:btc1** identifier.
+The public key is then used to deterministically generate the initial DID document.

-The algorithm takes in `pubKeyBytes`, a compressed Standards for Efficent Cryptography (SEC) encoded secp256k1 public key and optional `version` and `network` values.
-The algorithm returns a **did:btc1** identifier and corresponding initial DID document.
+It takes the following inputs:
+* `pubKeyBytes`: a compressed SEC encoded secp256k1 public key
+* `version`: the identifier version, optional, defaults to 1.
+* `network`: the bitcoin network used for the identifier, optional, defaults to `bitcoin`.

+It returns the following outputs:
+* `did`: a newly created **did:btc1** identifier
+* `initialDocument`: a valid DID document for the given identifier

 1. Set `idType` to "key".
 1. Set `version` to `1`.